selivan/thinclient/docs/INTERNALS.md

-TODO: write detailed documentation.

 Previous versions used chroot.
-To simplify things for end user, I swithed to Vagrant: now process is
+To simplify things for end user, I swithed to Vagrant.
+You just configure normal virtual machine and run script to generate images.

 ## Provision